Eliud Owalo

-Eliud Owalo is currently the Deputy Chief of Staff in charge of Delivery and Government Efficiency in the Executive Office of the President of Kenya.
-Previously, he was Cabinet Secretary for Information, Communication & Digital Economy in the Cabinet of Kenya since 2022.
-Other previous positions include Managing Consultant, Eliud & Associates Management Consultants and Director/Council Member – Kenya School of Government.
-On 16^{th} October 2025, Eliud Owalo was named patron of Gor Mahia F.C. after the death of Raila Odinga.
+Eliud Owalo is the former deputy chief of staff in charge of Delivery and Government Efficiency in the Executive Office of the President of Kenya.
+Previously, he was cabinet secretary for Information, Communication & Digital Economy in the Cabinet of Kenya since 2022.

 Career

 Owalo is a Fellow of the Institute of Human Resource Management; Fellow of the Economists Society of Kenya; Member, Institute of Economic Affairs; Full Member, Kenya Institute of Management; Member of the Professional Trainers’ Association of Kenya; and a Former Director/Council Member of the Kenya School of Government.